-In every stylistic era since its founding in 1763, outstanding creative designers have designed for the Royal Porcelain Manufactory Berlin.
-Among them are world-renowned artists such as Karl Friedrich Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain, and Enzo Mari.
-Their designs have shaped not only the history of the manufactory but also their era – and remain groundbreaking to this day.
+Outstanding creative minds have designed for the Royal Porcelain Manufactory Berlin in every stylistic period since its foundation in 1763.
+Among them are world-famous artists such as Karl Frederick Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain and Enzo Mari.
+Their designs have not only shaped the history of the manufactory, but also its time - and are still groundbreaking today.

-In every stylistic era since its founding in 1763, outstanding creative designers have designed for the Royal Porcelain Manufactory Berlin.
-Among them are world-renowned artists such as Karl Friedrich Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain, and Enzo Mari.
-Their designs have shaped not only the history of the manufactory but also their era – and remain groundbreaking to this day.
+Outstanding creative minds have designed for the Royal Porcelain Manufactory Berlin in every stylistic period since its foundation in 1763.
+Among them are world-famous artists such as Karl Frederick Schinkel, Trude Petri, Marguerite Friedlaender-Wildenhain and Enzo Mari.
+Their designs have not only shaped the history of the manufactory, but also its time - and are still groundbreaking today.

 THOMAS WENZEL (*1963)